LRClarke/LRClarke.github.io/index.md

 <img src="images/thrush.png?raw=true"/>
 Ixoreus naevius

+---

 <img src="images/juncoandowl.jpg?raw=true"/>
 Junco hyemalis, Tyto alba

+---

 <img src="images/dromeosaurs.png?raw=true"/>
 Paleoart is mostly interpretation based on scientific knowledge from fossil evidence and present day animal traits.
-These of some of my interpretation of Deinonychus
+These of some of my interpretation of Deinonychus.
+Deinonychus probably did not have a crest, but I took some artistic liberty

 ---
 <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p>